IT’S NOT JUST YOU !

 An enzyme system changes Pregnenolone into Progesterone, the “happy pregnancy hormone”.

-Progesterone and by itself, protects the breast, colon and some other tissues from the development of cancers.
+Progesterone itself tends to produce weight loss by an increase in the metabolic rate and protects the breast, colon and some other tissues from the development of cancers.

 An adequate supply of Progesterone is required to “balance” the Estrogens, for normal menstrual cycles, ovulation, implantation of fertilized ova and progression of normal pregnancy.
-Also, it tends to produce weight loss by an increase in the metabolic rate, so it counteracts the weight – gain tendency of Estrogen.

 “Downstream”, Progesterone is processed to: